Suraj-Prakash-Singh/myStoriesRefactor/upNext.md

 - REFACTOR B4 implementing user and authentication

-1. create a dedicated slice for comment so it will lessen the code of postSlice
+1. create a dedicated slice for comment so it will lessen the code of postSlice <b>DONE</b>
-2. naming params and args should be consistent in slice
+2. naming params and args should be consistent in slice <b>DONE</b>
-3. why my popovers have different needs
 4. TBA

 ##### notes: